SamGreenwood84/11-to-do-list/README.md

 # 11-to-do-list
 Express.js Challenge: Note Taker

-User Story
+**User Story**

-AS A small business owner
+AS A busy parent and small business owner

-I WANT to be able to write and save notes
+I WANT to be able to write a to-do-list and save detailed notes

-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+SO THAT I can stay organized and producive each day

 Acceptance Criteria